top of page

 “If any of the schools in the affected list are interested in preventing the release of their data, please consult with a cyber advisory firm and contact us privately at TOX to negotiate a settlement.
 You have till the end of the day by 12 May 2026 before everything is leaked.”

-The message was accompanied by a text document of affected schools along with a .onion address linking to the hacker group’s dark-web site.
+The message was accompanied by a text document of affected schools along with an address linking to the hacker group’s dark-web site.

-Gianmarco Razuri, a film student who works at the ESL office, found out that Canvas went down when he and his coworkers tried logging in to the portal to help students enroll.
+Gianmarco Razuri, a film student who works at the ESL office, found out that Canvas went down when he and his coworkers tried logging onto the portal to help students enroll.

 “I work at the ESL office.
 I enroll students, so I have to, like, log into the portal.